Don't miss CommerceNext updates Subscribe

 Lauder established herself as a rule-breaker, both in spirit and by the simple fact of being a female entrepreneur in that era.
 One rule-breaker themed micro-story originates from Lauder’s early days of unsuccessfully pitching well-established distributors to pick up her perfume.
 She knew if customers just smelled her fragrance, they would fall in love with the products and so would the distributors.
 Thinking outside the box, as she was wont to do, she deliberately broke a bottle of her perfume in one of the distributor’s stores.
 Customers immediately starting asking the sales staff about the fragrance they smelled.
 Distributors had no choice but to then give her perfumes a chance.

 The philosophy of being “high-touch” is another foundational attribute of the company’s micro-storytelling strategy taken directly from Lauder’s own character.
 Lauder loved touching the faces of her customers to help them try on her products, believing that getting close was the best way to help customers use the product properly.
-Nichols found high-touch themed stories pull in a different segment of customers, those who like feeling connected with a company and its founder.
+Nichols found high-touch themed stories pull in a different segment of customers, those who like feeling connected with a company and its founder as a part of their customer experience.

 “Rule-breaker” and “high-touch” are the two core values inspired by Lauder, woven into the original DNA of the company and now used to build emotional bonds with its target audiences.